To Pursue or to Ignore Your Dreams – That Is the Question

 Lonely as it may get, you don’t have to go after your dreams alone.

-In my Smart Exit Blueprint class, I teach employees who want to get out of their jobs and pursue a different path the pillars of success and one of those early pillars is to create your support system.
+In my coaching programs, I teach employees who want to get out of their jobs and pursue a different path to the pillars of success and one of those early pillars is to create your support system.
 It’s true enough that you may lose some or all of your previous support system but you have got to have A support system.

 Where do you get this support system?

 In the class, I first encourage my students to seek it in their primary support in their life partner – their spouse or a live-in partner or whomever they share their lives with.
 Everyone outside this circle can do as they please but it’s important and really great to bring this person – if one such exists – onboard.

 If not, then find your primary source of support in any of the other places such as in a mentor, a coach, a new friend that you meet through Meet-ups or online communities or social media or membership sites that are focused on your areas of focus and passion.

 That’s it.
 Start with a single primary source of support.